-Term/Topic Details Type of visit Cost breakdown Autumn Term Egyptians Learn who the Egyptians were and their way of life.
-Interactive workshop that introduces the children into the fascinating world of the Ancient Egyptians through the eyes of an Egyptologist.
-Children will learn about the mysteries of mummification, Egyptian board games, tomb School visit (full day) Cost per child £18 (cost per last year) building and decorating and pharaohs.
-This workshop is led through the company 'Portals of the Past' and has been involved with shows such as Horrible Histories.
-Spring Term Bushcraft Residential Helping children to become more independent, work as a team and take on the challenge of new experiences, the residential experience will include: Two days and one night, all food and drink, support of fully qualified instructors.
-Opportunity to take part in different outdoors activities.
-Off site Coach: 17.50 Discovery Package: £110.00 per child (cost per last year) Permission re based on 2019-20 prices and may incr letters advising of the exact cost will be visit. se note that the Year 4 class will also be a sent out near to the date of each
+Term/Topic Details Type of visit Cost breakdown Autumn Term Learn who the Egyptians were and their way of life.
+Interactive workshop that introduces the children into the fascinating world of the Ancient School visit (full day) Cost per child £18 Egyptians Egyptians through the eyes of an Egyptologist.
+Children will learn about the mysteries of mummification, Egyptian board games, tomb building and decorating and pharaohs.
+This workshop is led through the company 'Portals of the Past' and has been involved with shows such as Horrible Histories. (subject to booking) Summer Term Learn about the impact the Romans had on Britain.
+We would visit Verulamium museum which has a collection of Roman artefacts and mosaics to view.
+Trip out of school Cost per child £25 (including coach journey) Romans We would be taking part in a Roman marketplace workshop where children will dress up as the Romans of Verulamium and be tasked with going round the market, finding the Roman objects on their shopping lists.
+Students will handle replica items that reflect the artefacts discovered during excavations at Verulamium. (subject to booking) Costs are b ased on 2019-20 prices (due to Covid) an d may increas e subject to supplier costs.
+Permission l letters advising of the exact cost will be visit. sent out near to the date of each